dylanmtaylor/enterprise-linux-7-mainline-kernel-installer/README.md

 curl https://raw.githubusercontent.com/dylanmtaylor/enterprise-linux-7-mainline-kernel-installer/master/mainline-kernel.sh | sudo bash
 ```

-on reboot, sudo yum remove kernel to remove the Red Hat kernel package so the kernel-ml is used instead.
+on reboot, `sudo yum remove kernel kernel-debug-devel` to remove the Red Hat kernel package so the kernel-ml is used instead.